 The Fast Read with 4-Byte Address (0Ch) instruction is only supported in Standard SPI mode.
+In QPI mode, the instruction code 0Ch is used for the "Burst Read with Wrap" instruction.

 Figure 18.
 Fast Read with 4-Byte Address Instruction (SPI Mode only)